Grades for the course are based upon the following:

 For information on the site paper and site report, see here.

-The Who’s Who exercise consists of each of you choosing two figures from these lists (no two from the same category), researching them, and then telling the rest of the group about each figure in 3-4 minutes while we’re in Greece.
+The Who’s Who exercise consists of each of you choosing two figures from these lists (preferably not from the same category), researching them, and then telling the rest of the group about each figure in 4-6 minutes while we’re in Greece.
 (No paper for this; just an oral report.)

 Do not try to be encyclopedic about your figures, especially for those about whom much is known.
 Starting with a source like Wikipedia is fine.
 Starting and ending with it is not.